Elering/estfeed-datahub-docs/eng/05-metering-point.md

   - XY coordinates are not mandatory
   - Values must be numerical, that can contain positions after comma
   - Values must fit inside the bounding box of Estonia
-- For electricity metering point, the `marketParticipantRole` value must be one of:
+- For electricity regular metering point, the `marketParticipantRole` value must be one of:
   - GRID_OPERATOR
   - LINE_OPERATOR
   - CLOSED_DISTRIBUTION_NETWORK
   - PRODUCER_OPERATOR
   - CHARGING_POINT_OPERATOR
-- For gas metering point, the `marketParticipantRole` value must be one of:
+- For gas regular metering point, the `marketParticipantRole` value must be one of:
   - GRID_OPERATOR
   - PRODUCER_OPERATOR
+- For any border metering point, the `marketParticipantRole` value must be one of:
+  - GRID_OPERATOR
-- For electricity metering point, the `marketParticipantRole` value must be AGGREGATOR
+- For any aggregation metering point, the `marketParticipantRole` value must be AGGREGATOR
 - For data quality reasons, please use the official [EHAK classification](https://klassifikaatorid.stat.ee/Item/stat.ee/c4c47742-12d7-4fea-bc8c-5aeca9112e2a/88) (county, municipality and settlement unit designations) for addresses submitted as text.

-> **Note**
+> [!NOTE]
 > The rights for transmitting and requesting data are described in [Authentication and authorisation](03-authentication-and-authorisation.md)

 ## Requesting metering point data